akolu/helios/README.md

 ### EnergyMeasurement

 Represents measurements of energy production or consumption (indicated by FlowType) at a given hour.
 FlowType is a discriminated union that is mapped to INTEGER in database and gets a value of `0` for energy production and `1` for energy consumption.
+Production is the total KWh output of the solar panels, some of which are consumed by the household.
+Consumption is the total energy consumption of a household.
+If a consumption is negative, it means that the household produced more energy than it consumed and the excess energy was fed back to the grid.

+Negative values of consumption measurements indicate surplus energy that was fed back to the grid.

 ```mermaid
 classDiagram